qutebrowser/blog/content/2020-04-30-Paving-the-road.rst

    :target: https://www.youtube.com/watch?v=zdsBS5BXGqQ

-I don't intend this to get something too big - and I'm not financially dependent on either donations or freelancing work, as I'm still employed 40% by an university.
+I don't intend this to get something too big - and I'm not financially dependent on either donations or freelancing work, as I'm still employed 40% by a university.
 Still: If you're interested in trainings or consulting around Python (especially the language itself, testing with pytest, or writing GUIs with PyQt5 or PySide2): Please reach out to `florian@bruhin.software`_!